-Table 1.
+Table 2.
 Purpose and need for Monkfish Framework Adjustment 15 and Spiny Dogfish Framework Adjustment 6.

-Corresponding Purpose for Monkfish Framework 15, Spiny Dogfish Framework 6 neasures that would reduce the incidental endangered Atlantic sturgeon in the federal and spiny dogfish fisheries.
+Need for Monkfish Framework 15, Corresponding Purpose for Monkfish Framework Spiny Dogfish Framework 6 15, Spiny Dogfish Framework 6 To address the 2021 Biological Opinion reasonable and prudent measures to allow for the continued authorization of the monkfish and spiny dogfish fisheries in compliance with the Endangered Species Act.
+Specify measures that would reduce the incidental take of endangered Atlantic sturgeon in the federal monkfish and spiny dogfish fisheries.

-1 Available at: https://mafmc.squarespace.com/s/sturgeon_report_state_fed.pdf and spiny dogfish fisheries in compliance with the Endangered Species Act.
+1 Available at: https://mafmc.squarespace.com/s/sturgeon_report_state_fed.pdf